Top 8 Programming Languages to Learn for Coders in 2021

 - Though it supports the Android operating system as well but loosely resembles mobile computing.

 - There are over 200 standard modules in its library but speaking of third party modules, the sky is the limit.

 - Python frameworks integrate easily with other programming languages due to which software developers find it effortless to scale complex applications.

-- The fact that Python is general-purpose, allows it to do complex ML (Machine Learning) tasks.
+- The fact that Python is a general-purpose, allows it to do complex ML (Machine Learning) tasks.
 As a result, the coders can focus on building prototypes that facilitate testing for machine learning programs.

 - It fits perfectly into the ongoing IT Ops shift towards FLOSS i.e. Free-Libre/Open Source Software.
 In simple terms, it is free to distribute, tweak the original code and customize.

 Python programming has been extensively used by leading tech corporations of the world, some of which include Google, Facebook, Dropbox and IBM.
 Therefore, whether it is the top 8 or the top 5 programming languages of 2021, Python shall stay #1.

 - Its Write Once Run Anywhere feature allows the code to be originally prepared on one machine and run on another.